 “My chief objection to a quarrel,” G.K.
 Chesterton wrote, “is that it ends a good argument.”

 Grade Level: Grades 7-12

-Course Length: Trimester, one-semester, or yearlong
+Course Length: Trimester, semester, or yearlong

-Content Credit: One half of a high school credit
+Content Credit: 1/2 high school credit